 Nils's Big Bat Year took him to all continents and about 30 different countries.
 He ended up seeing 400 species.
 Of those, he was able to make sound recordings of over 250 species, some of them in remote areas and rarely recorded before.

 Keen to share his experiences, he started giving talks, first at the British National Bat Conference organised by the Bat Conservation Trust and quickly to many bat groups who expressed an interest.
-He hosted the successful online event for International Bat Night in 2021, inviting over 30 speakers from across the globe to share their passion for bats with the general public.
+He has been hosting succesfull livestreams for International Bat Night since 2021, inviting over 60 speakers from across the globe to share their passion for bats with the general public.
 Beyond sharing stories of his journey, part of his outreach work also became training through talks on bat sound analysis and data management.

 His experience and expertise in bat conservation have led him to contribute to the IUCN Red List and be offered to join the IUCN SSC Bat Specialist Group.
 He is now the Red List Authority Coordinator for European bats.